UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 Isolated environments
 ---------------------

-As an example, maybe you have been using TensorFlow 1.x.x for your project and now you need to install a package that requires TensorFlow 2.x.x but you will still be needing the old version of TensorFlow for another package, for instance.
-This is easily solved with isolated environments.
+- As an example, maybe you have been using TensorFlow 1.x.x for your project and
+    - now you need to install a package that requires TensorFlow 2.x.x
+    - but you will still be needing the old version of TensorFlow for another package, for instance.
+- This is easily solved with isolated environments.

-Another example is when a reviewer want you to remake a figure.
-You haev already started to use a newer Python version or newer packages and realise that your ealier script does not work anymore.
-Having freezed the environment would have solved you from this issue!
+- Another example is when a reviewer want you to remake a figure.
+    - You have already started to use a newer Python version or newer packages and
+    - realise that your earlier script does not work anymore.
+- Having freezed the environment would have solved you from this issue!

 .. note::